The Well Digger's Daughter

 The inciting incident occurs at 13 minutes when Jacques Mazel, home on leave from his air force service, meets Patricia Amoretti.
 Their attraction is immediate and powerful, disrupting Patricia's ordinary life and introducing the possibility of romance across class lines..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Patricia and Jacques consummate their relationship, fully committing to their love despite the obstacles.
+This illustrates the protagonist's commitment to Patricia and Jacques consummate their relationship, fully committing to their love despite the obstacles.
 Patricia actively chooses to cross the social boundary and trust in their love, entering a new world of romantic possibility., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Patricia reveals her pregnancy to her father Pascal.
+Significantly, this crucial beat Patricia reveals her pregnancy to her father Pascal.
 His reaction is explosive - he feels dishonored and furious.
 What seemed like a private love story now becomes a public family crisis.
 The stakes are raised enormously; this is a false defeat as the dream of love seems shattered., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, News arrives that Jacques's plane has been shot down and he is missing in action, presumed dead.
 This is the "whiff of death" - the love story appears to have died, leaving Patricia alone, pregnant, and without hope of reconciliation or marriage., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.